keymanapp/keyboards/release/sil/sil_yupik_cyrillic_ru/README.md

 Description
 -----------

 The layout of the SIL Yupic Cyrillic (Russian) keyboard is based on the Russian Basic keyboard, ver.
 1.1.
+Additional characters required for the Yupik language have been added to the layout.

 Links
 -----